 Cloudian HyperStore is an on-prem, enterprise storage solution that is certified for use in VMware environments, and enables easy scalability from hundreds of Terabytes to Exabytes to support any scale of backup data.
 It is fully compatible with the S3 API.
 HyperStore is used in demanding operator-scale deployments using VMware vCloud Director.

-Learn more about Cloudian’s solutions for VMware storage.
+Learn more about Cloudian’s private cloud storage solutions.